Prosjekt2-09arduino/ArduinoStore/test/README.md

-Import this folder to eclipse as an Existing Android Project.
+1. Import this folder to eclipse as an Existing Android Project.
+2. Add http://robotium.googlecode.com/files/robotium-solo-4.0.jar to build path.